CollectionBuilder/collectionbuilder.github.io/pages/community/community-spaces.md

 {:.pt-3}
 ## Community Involvement

 There are other ways to get involved as well!
 If you or your institution might be interested in adopting the CollectionBuilder framework more seriously, we can help.
-Please get in touch with Julia Stone at [juliastone@uidaho.edu](mailto:juliastone@uidaho.edu) and help us guide the future of CollectionBuilder.
+Please get in touch with our team at <collectionbuilder.team@gmail.com> and help us guide the future of CollectionBuilder.

 - **Feedback!** - If you have thoughts on the documentation, framework, visualizations, user interactions, or any other features, please *please* **please** provide us with feedback.
 Our intention in doing workshops and presentations is to gather feedback on the tool so that CollectionBuilder can continue to grow, becoming more useable and useful.
 - **Ask Questions** - Get in contact on the [CollectionBuilder GitHub Discussion Forum](https://github.com/orgs/CollectionBuilder/discussions) to ask any technical questions or bring up issues you encounter.